appacitive/builder-docs/server/android/push/guides.md

         });
 ```

-You can try each of these calls manually from the management portal.
+You can fire each of these calls from the management portal using the **Push Console**.
 Go to *modules* -> *notofications* -> *push console*.
 Make sure you have enabled push notifications and selected all your desired platforms for the app.

 You can also view the status of your sent push notifications in the **push log** section.